IIIF/api/source/presentation/4.0/model.md

 ### id
 {: #id}

 The URI that identifies the resource.
-If the resource is only available embedded within another resource (see the [terminology section][prezi30-terminology] for an explanation of "embedded"), such as a Range within a Manifest, then the URI _MAY_ be the URI of the embedding resource with a unique fragment on the end.
+If the resource is only available embedded within another resource, such as a Range within a Manifest, then the URI _MAY_ be the URI of the embedding resource with a unique fragment on the end.
 This is not true for Containers, which _MUST_ have their own URI without a fragment.

 The value _MUST_ be a string, and the value _MUST_ be an absolute HTTP(S) URI for resource classes defined or described in this specification.
 If the resource is retrievable via HTTP(S), then the URI _MUST_ be the URI at which it is published.
 External resources, such as profiles, _MAY_ have non-HTTP(S) URIs defined by other communities.